 How is an estate taxed during administration?

-In this section we look at how an estate is taxed during the period from death up until the estate is ‘wound up’ or finalised (‘the period of administration’).
+On this page, we look at how an estate is taxed during the period from death up until the estate is wound up or finalised (the period of administration).

 General information about the taxation of an estate